njonsson/cape/README.markdown

 ## Known issues

 **A Rake task that lacks a description can be mirrored or enumerated only if Rake v0.9.3 or newer is installed.** Older versions of Rake did not support enumerating such tasks.
-You may want to make Rake v0.9.3 a dependency of your project:
+You may want to make Rake v0.9.3 a dependency of your project.

     # Gemfile